-Although bitter melon can be an acquired taste at first for some, for many who grew up with eating bitter melon, it is not only delicious but nutritious too.
-For my easy weeknight dinner recipe, I have used sliced chicken pieces and bitter melon stir-fried in a ginger, garlic, dry sherry, honey and coconut amino sauce that is gluten free and soy free.
-I have added honey to reduce the bitterness but this is optional if you like the bitter taste of the melon like me.
-This recipe is also low carbs, dairy free, egg free, nut free, refined sugar free, allergy friendly and paleo without the rice.
+Although bitter melon can be an acquired taste at first for some.
+But for many who grew up with eating bitter melon, it is delicious and nutritious.
+For my easy Chicken and Bitter Melon Stir-Fry weeknight dinner recipe, I have used sliced chicken pieces and bitter melon.
+Stir-fried in a ginger, garlic, dry sherry, honey and coconut amino sauce that is gluten free and soy free.
+I have added honey to reduce the bitterness but optional if you prefer bitter taste of the melon like me.
+This recipe is also low carb, dairy free, egg free, nut free, refined sugar free, allergy friendly.
 For paleo, serve with cauliflower rice instead.

 History of Bitter Melon